iggraham/chaosiq-documentation/docs/chaosiq-on-k8s-operator/intro.md

 Running ChaosIQ Verifications and Experiments from inside a Kubernetes cluster is possible thanks to the open source Chaos Toolkit [Kubernetes operator] [K8sCrdRepo].
-This allows to run remotely instead of from the standard command line on local machines.
+This allows you to run remotely instead of from the standard command line on local machines.

-First, you'll need to deploy the operator in your cluster.
+First, you will need to deploy the operator in your cluster.
 To do so, please refer to the official open source Chaos Toolkit [documentation] [DeployTheOperator].